 (2) All expenses incurred by an inspector under subregulation (1), together with interest (at the rate at which interest is payable on a judgment debt of the Supreme Court) —

-(a) are a debt to the Protection Board due by the owner or occupier served with the notice (and if both are served, by them jointly and each of them severally); and
+(a) are a debt to the State due by the owner or occupier served with the notice (and if both are served, by them jointly and each of them severally); and

-(b) may be sued for and recovered in a court of competent jurisdiction.
+(b) may be sued for and recovered by the Director General on behalf of the State in a court of competent jurisdiction.

+[Regulation 5 amended in Gazette 17 Dec 2010 p.
+6413.]

 6. Records of searches

 (1) An owner or occupier who has conducted a search in accordance with a notice under regulation 3 or 4 commits an offence if that owner or occupier fails to keep a record of the search, in the form set out in Schedule 2 Form 1, for a period of 5 years after the search has been conducted.